Foods rich in tryptophan, an amino acid that helps increase serotonin production, may have a positive effect on your mood and overall health.

 But for a more natural approach to possibly increasing your serotonin levels, you can try eating foods that contain tryptophan.
-It is known that tryptophan depletion is seen in those with mood disorders such as depression and anxiety.
+It’s known that tryptophan depletion is seen in those with mood-related conditions, such as depression and anxiety.

 Cheese is another great source of tryptophan.
-A yummy favorite you could make is mac and cheese that combines cheddar cheese with eggs and milk, which are also good sources of tryptophan.
+A yummy favorite you could make is mac and cheese, which combines cheddar cheese with eggs and milk — also good sources of tryptophan.

-There’s a reason why the Thanksgiving meal is usually followed by a siesta on the couch — turkey is essentially stuffed tryptophan.
+There’s a reason why the Thanksgiving meal is usually followed by a nap on the couch — turkey is essentially stuffed tryptophan.

 So the common belief is that by eating foods high in tryptophan, you can boost your serotonin levels.
 But is this true?

-Serotonin isn’t found in foods, but tryptophan is.
-Foods high in protein, iron, riboflavin, and vitamin B-6 all tend to contain large amounts of this amino acid.
-While high-tryptophan foods won’t boost serotonin on their own, there’s one possible cheat to this system: carbs.
+Foods high in protein, iron, riboflavin, and vitamin B6 all tend to contain large amounts of tryptophan.
+While foods high in this amino acid won’t boost serotonin on their own, there’s one possible cheat to this system: carbs.

 The tryptophan you find in food has to compete with other amino acids to be absorbed into the brain, so it’s unlikely to have much of an effect on your serotonin levels.
 This differs from tryptophan supplements, which contain purified tryptophan and do have an effect on serotonin levels.

-While they can’t compete with supplements — which you should not be taking without approval from your doctor — the foods listed above contain high amounts of tryptophan.
+While they can’t compete with supplements — which you shouldn’t take without approval from a doctor — the foods listed above contain high amounts of tryptophan.